Dayjo/js-error-handler/README.md

     ajaxURL:     '/errors',
     onSaveError: function(error){

-        // Failed to save, so do something with the errors console.log(this.sessionStorageErrors);
+        // Failed to save, so do something else with the errors console.log(this.errors);

     },
 });